 Since a bicycle offers very little protection, cyclists can sustain significant injuries in an accident, particularly if a motor vehicle is involved.

 While every incident varies, some common injuries include:

 Many of the issues in bicycle/auto accidents are the same as those in an automobile accident lawsuit.
 When the driver is at fault, his or her insurer typically tries to blame the cyclist.
 Common claims include a bicyclist who wasn’t visible, one who was speeding, or one who was riding in a lane instead of on a shoulder of the road.

 In settling injury claims, states look to the doctrines of comparative or contributory negligence.
 They govern how much a plaintiff can be held at fault and still receive some type of damages.

 States expect both drivers and cyclists to obey traffic laws.
-Driver negligence can occur many ways: speeding, driving into a bike lane, or running a stop sign or light.
+Driver negligence – be it speeding, driving into a bike lane, or running a stop sign – is all too common.
 The cyclist must prove that the driver of the vehicle violated a basic duty of care that should have been observed for everybody else on or even near the road.
 Being cited at the time of the accident for a traffic violation like speeding or a conviction for a criminal charge such as a DUI can be evidence of negligent behavior.

-If you have been injured by a motorist or other individual who harmed you with intent or because of their own negligence, then you can expect to be compensated for your injuries, medical care and more.
-While each individual case will vary, you can be compensated for any or all the following:
+If you have been injured by a motorist or other individual who harmed you with intent or because of their own negligence, then you can expect to be compensated for the wrongs against you.

 Fight Back Against the Insurance Company